Likhith-Asapu/xv6/README.md

 - Trace
 - Sigalarm and Sigreturn

-Additionally, various scheduling algorigths were also implemented such as:
+Additionally, various scheduling algorithms were also implemented such as:

 - First Come First Serve (FCFS)
 - Priority Based Scheduling (PBS)